TYX8926/W98D-Translations/README.md

 Here are the guidelines for translating.

 - You'll need to be fluent in the language you're translating for obvious reasons.
-- Don't overexaggerate the dialogues; just follow along the original dialogues.
+- Don't overexaggerate the dialogues; just follow along the original.
-- You may use any translation tools or use it as the base if you find that easier, and then work your way correcting it.
-Please do not, however, submit an auto-translated file.
+- You may use any translation tools or use it as the base if it helps you, and then work your way correcting it.
+Please do not submit an auto-translated file.
 - Please submit your file as a .sbv file.

+## Submission
+If you're looking to submit the file, check issue #2.